Sudolphus/PierresBakery.Solution/README.md

 Software Requirements
 1. .NET framework
 2. A code editor (Visual Studio Code, Atom, etc.)
+3. A terminal (Windows PowerShell, GitBash, etc.)

 Acquire The Repo:
-1. Click the 'Clone or Download Button
+1. Click the 'Clone or Download' Button
 2. Alternately, Clone via Bash/GitBash: `git clone {repo}`

 Editting the Code Base:
 1. Open the project in your code editor; with Bash, this is done by navigating to the project directory, then `code .`
-2. If you wish to run testing, you'll need the testing packages: navigate into the .Tests folder, and run `dotnet restore`
+2. If you wish to run testing, you'll need the testing packages: navigate into the PierresBakery.Tests folder, and run `dotnet restore`

 Running the program:
-1. To run the program, you'll need to compile the code: `dotnet build`.
-This will create a compiled application in the bin/ folder.
+1. To run the program, you'll need to navigate into the PierresBakery folder
-2. Alternately, you can run the program directly with `dotnet run`.
+2. In your console terminal, type `dotnet run`.
+If .NET is installed properly, the UI should print directly to your console.

 ## Known Bugs